mindblendr/service-template/README.md

-# Kiosk User Service
+# Service Template

-Kiosk User Service is an app of compilation of user services.
+Service Template is a template for creating backend services.

 ## Installation